Lakeville Area Schools offers a comprehensive district-wide curriculum.

 This commitment to continuous review of curriculum and instruction has led the district to also require local standards and assessments for departments which do not have state developed standards.
 District-wide department meetings often are used to analyze current curriculum and determine which benchmarks and assessments are most appropriate for student learning.

-Lakeville Area Public Schools believes that academic standards, when embedded into the curriculum, help ensure that students will be critical thinkers, communicators, learners, and responsible citizens.
+Lakeville Area Schools believes that academic standards, when embedded into the curriculum, help ensure that students will be critical thinkers, communicators, learners, and responsible citizens.
 Students must know how to access, interpret and apply this information to solve the new problems an increasingly complex world will present.